 - Lead may also be present naturally, which makes it difficult to locate.
 And because even a small amount of lead exposure may develop into serious medical issues, finding such sources is paramount for the health of those living or working inside a contaminated home or building.

 How Brickley Environmental Can Help

-For more information on testing lead-based paint, click here to visit the EPA website.
+For more information on lead poisoning, click here to visit the CDC website.